TheAlgorithms/website/README.md

 This is a static [Next.js](https://nextjs.org/) site providing a searchable library of all the algorithms in [The Algorithms](https://github.com/TheAlgorithms).
 All the data about the algorithms get fetched from the `DIRECTORY.md` files in all the different repositories.

-## License

-Copyright (C) 2021 Malte Jürgens and contributors.\
-See the [`LICENSE`](https://github.com/TheAlgorithms/website/blob/main/LICENSE) file for more information about the license.

 ## Getting Started

 If you haven't installed it yet, install [Node.js](https://nodejs.org/en/) and [yarn](https://classic.yarnpkg.com/en/docs/install#windows-stable).
 Then, install all the dependencies: